Maistos-Stack-Hub-Lab/Usb-Ups-Reset-Repo/readme.md

 ## 🧪 Testing
 - Test USB detection
 - Simulate reset conditions in Docker

+## Documentation

+Detailed setup guides for different platforms:

+- QNAP: See `docs/qnap.md` – Optimized scripts with USB detection and reset
+- Synology: See `docs/synology.md` – How to reset UPS USB via cron on DSM
+- General Linux & Slack Integration: See `docs/usage.md`

 ## 🛠️ GitHub Actions
 - See `.github/workflows/ups-toolkit-ci.yml ` for automated test runs on commits and PRs